Kevin-Benelli/CS-157A-Team12/README.md

 - [X] User can search and filter companies by company name or state location.
 - [X] User can find the financial information.
-- [X] User can add their own financial information into the database(Partially complete).
+- [X] User can add their own financial information into the database(Partially completed).